How are wages displayed on Job Bank?

 Sometimes, Labour Force Survey data are not available for calculating wages and other sources are considered.
 The Labour Force Survey is conducted using a sample of respondents and data may be suppressed for reasons of confidentiality or data quality.

-Other sources used to determine the wages include: Employment Insurance survey data, provincial wage surveys, the National Household Survey and collective bargaining agreements.
+Other sources used to determine the wages include: Employment Insurance survey data, provincial wage surveys, the Census and collective bargaining agreements.

 Depending on data availability and reliability, it may be necessary to use a different source from one year to the next.